Fish and Wildlife Service, Interior.

 In accordance with the Unfunded Mandates Reform Act (2 U.S.C.
 1501 et seq.), we have determined the following:

 b.
-This proposed rule would not produce a Federal mandate of $100 million or greater in any year.
+This rule will not produce a Federal mandate of $100 million or greater in any year.
 It is not a “significant regulatory action” under the Unfunded Mandates Reform Act.

 In accordance with E.O.
-12630, the rule would not have significant takings implications.
-This proposed rule does not contain any provisions that could constitute taking of private property.
+12630, the rule will not have significant takings implications.
+This rule does not contain any provisions that could constitute taking of private property.
 Therefore, a takings implication assessment is not required.

-This proposed rule would not have sufficient Federalism effects to warrant preparation of a Federalism assessment under E.O.
+This rule will not have sufficient Federalism effects to warrant preparation of a Federalism assessment under E.O.
 13132.
-It would not interfere with the States' abilities to manage themselves or their funds.
+It will not interfere with the States' abilities to manage themselves or their funds.
 No significant economic impacts are expected to result from the regulations change.

 Civil Justice Reform